Strong nor’easter forces water rescues and inundates roads as it moves up the East Coast

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Leigh Waldman, Caroll Alvarado and Sara Smart contributed reporting to this story.
+CNN’s Leigh Waldman, Amanda Musa, Caroll Alvarado, Sara Smart and Danya Gainor contributed reporting to this story.